 Remedy

-Mercedes-Benz will notify owners by mail and instruct you to take your vehicle to a dealer to replace the tire and loading information label.
-Additionally, the dealer will inspect the tires for excessive wear due to this issue, and replace them if necessary.
+Mercedes-Benz will notify owners by mail and advise you to take your vehicle to a dealership to replace the tire and loading information labels on the B-pillar and fuel filler door and provide you with an add-on for the owner's manual.
+The dealer will also inspect the tires and, if necessary, replace them.

 Safety Risk